yvesgurcan/dungeon/README.md

 *Dungeon!* is an adventure game written in React.

+You can play the [latest stable version](http://dungeon.yvesgurcan.com/stable/) or the [dev release](http://dungeon.yvesgurcan.com/dev/).

 ## TL;DR
-Go to <http://dungeon.yvesgurcan.com/stable/>.
+To play, click [here](http://dungeon.yvesgurcan.com/stable/).
 When the page loads, a default character with random ability scores is created for you.
 You can start playing right away.

 ## <a name="toc"/> Guide